 When will I get my bill?

 If you are filing with an insurance provider, you can expect a bill once we receive payment from your insurance company.
-If you are paying the bill yourself (if you are not filing with an insurance provider), you should receive a bill within 10 days after you receive service.
+If you are paying the bill yourself, you should receive a bill within 10 days after you receive service.

 How will I know if my insurance company has paid my bill?